Posted by: Northwest Eye in General on July 13, 2025

 Genetic Factors in Glaucoma: Heredity and Risk Assessment

-Comprehending these genetic elements is essential for individuals with a familial background of eye disease.
+Comprehending these genetic elements is vital for understanding the hereditary aspect in the condition.
 We encourage regular eye check-ups and prompt action to reduce the likelihood of vision loss.
 Remember, you are not alone in this journey, and we are here to help you through the process.

 Environmental Influences on Glaucoma: Lifestyle and Risk Factors